The beginner's guide to e-commerce KPIs

 This includes what people say about your brand online.
 It can also reveal blind spots in your quality control process.

-If you use a drop-shipper, you don’t control packaging and shipping end to end.
+If you use a drop-shipper, you don't control packaging and shipping end to end.
 A spike in negative reviews about damaged goods is a signal to address fulfilment with your partner.
+Without tracking this, that problem can quietly erode trust for months.

 Examples include:

-- Online review site results
+• Online review site results

-- On-site reviews
+• On-site and product reviews

 Common e-commerce KPIs